 And yet.
 I found myself playing head games, trying to control and manipulate him.
 (Competing on his field, as it were.)
 It took a while for me to figure out there was something about him that tapped directly into a badly fucked-up part of me.
 I finally understood I had a chance to clean out that part of myself that was, in my own way, as needy, nasty and manipulative as he was.

 So he’d do or say these truly awful things and we’d fight.
 And then I’d apologize for the part I played, however minor it might have been.
 He’d always gravely accept my apology, never once acknowledging his part – I mean, never.

 It made me feel better, but it drove other people nuts.
 “That’s just crazy.
 This asshole did that to you, and you’re apologizing?” my friends would say.
 “No wonder he never changes.”

 Well, they had a point.
 (After all, he never did change.)
 But I wasn’t really trying to clean up his act; I was consciously cleaning up my own.
 And I can honestly say that as painful and seemingly self-destructive as this relationship was, it was one of the best things that ever happened to me.

-Because I finally saw with great clarity where I was dumping my own 55-gallon drums of toulene and benzene, nurturing my own blooming patches of rank, toxic algae.
+Because I finally saw with great clarity where I was dumping my own 55-gallon drums of toluene and benzene, nurturing my own blooming ponds of rank, toxic algae.

 As humans, we have this certain endearing tendency to gloss over our own glaring shortcomings by changing the subject to someone else’s.
 Look, over there!
 (This tactic is especially popular with ex-spouses, for instance.
 And Republicans.)
 Being in relationship with someone toxic can be a really good excuse to pat yourself on the back because hey, you’re not that bad.